SDB:How to Report a Printing Issue

 Provide CUPS debug messages only for one single failed print job.
 Do not provide a whole /var/log/cups/error_log file, except its content belongs only to one single failed print job.

-Some printer drivers may pollute the /var/log/cups/error_log file with zillions of driver internal debug messages which are usually meaningless to find out why a print job failed (such messages should only be provided with "LogLevel debug2" or not at all when they do not show why a print job failed).
+With "LogLevel debug" some printer drivers may pollute the /var/log/cups/error_log file with zillions of driver internal debug messages which are usually meaningless to find out why a print job failed (such messages should only be provided with "LogLevel debug2" or not at all when they do not show why a print job failed).
 In such cases only provide those CUPS debug messages which seem to be of real interest regarding the failure of the print job.
 Look for "error" or "fail" messages and include several lines before the "error" or "fail" message appears in your printing issue report.
 Try to imagine which of the lines before the "error" or "fail" message could to be of real interest regarding the failure of the print job.

 There are a few examples where CUPS debug messages won't help: